Orchestra Personnel Manager

 - Attend meetings, including staff, production, and any other meetings involving musicians.

-- Assume other projects and duties that may be assigned by the Director of Artistic Planning & Educational Programs.
+- Assume other projects and duties that may be assigned by the Director of Artistic Planning & Educational Programs or Artistic Administrator.

 - 1-3 year minimum experience in orchestra personnel management.